This article covers:

 Product features are distinct areas of newly improved capabilities that add value to your users.
 Consider them as small gifts.
 Features might refer to general features, elements, UI design, and performance advancements.

 The best products are those that have the best features.
-This article discusses what features are, how they’re different from products and how to make them.
+This article discusses features, how they differ from products, and how to make them.

 What Is a Product Feature?

-A feature can be anything from fuel efficiency to automatic headlights if we’re talking about cars.
-It differs from the design of a car due to its focus on one goal as opposed to multiple.
-The car is the product, fuel efficiency and automatic headlights are the features.
+A feature can be anything from fuel efficiency to automatic headlights.
+It differs from the design of a car, which focuses on one goal.
+Fuel efficiency and automatic headlights are the features.

-In software, a feature is a component of the product that’s essential.
-You can’t have a document software without a grammar-checker, or font choices and so on and so forth.
+In software, a feature is a component of the essential product.
+You can’t have document software without a grammar-checker, font choices, and so on.
 Features make the product complete.

 The Best Features Are Designed for Your Needs

-When designing a feature, you have to ask yourself what the needs of the end-user are.
+When designing a feature, you must ask yourself what the end-users need.

-It’s important to design features that have a clear purpose and deliver on what the user expects.
+It’s essential to design features with a clear purpose and deliver on what the user expects.

-If you don’t meet their needs, users will get frustrated and find another product with more effective features for them.
+If you don’t meet their needs, users will get frustrated and find another product with more practical features.